spark-mv/cdn/install.md

 To view the mode: 	```hola_cdn.mode```
 To see statistics: 	```hola_cdn.get_stats()```  (while video is playing) To see all settings:	```hola_cdn.help()```
+* To reset settings:		```hola_cdn.set_mode_default()```

 Note: If your site includes frames, don’t forget to enter the console commands in the frame where the video player is located.

 # 9. Checking statistics on the portal

-Login to your account on [www.holacdn.com](http://www.holacdn.com) and verify that statistics begin to appear in the "enabled" column.
-To view individual events, click on ‘debug mode’.
+Login to your account on [www.holacdn.com](http://www.holacdn.com) and verify that statistics are written to the video analytics section.
 Note that it may take a few minutes for statistics to appear on the portal.

+The quickest way to see your recent activity is by clicking on 'debug mode' and the the 'recent events' button.

+Now that HolaCDN is enabled, when looking at the table, verify that statistics also begin to appear in the "enabled" column.

 # 10. Deploy to production